 One of the biggest problems for people is never-ending stress.
 Why is it that every time we finally overcome that burden of anxiety or chaos before our sense of peace is interrupted by another stressful situation?
 Sometimes, I think life can be just a series of tests that in time we struggle to master.
 Fortunately, these stress management strategies offer new coping skills that can help set a new course for your future.

-The first of these stress management strategies involves becoming aware of likely stressors in what your typical day is like before allowing them to get the better of you.
+The first of these stress techniques involves becoming aware of likely stressors in what your typical day is like before allowing these to get the better of you.
 What I am saying is to think about all you need to do during an average day and learn to weed out the less important tasks that need to be done instead of letting the pressure of that workload get to you.

 Start with the most critical task that needs your attention and then work your way down.
 After all, there are always alternatives and shortcuts that can help.
 For instance, your child’s school may be planning a bake sale that you’re asked to bake your famous homemade chocolate bar cookies.
 However, you suddenly went from a stay at home mother to a working one that doesn’t have the same amount of time to devote to baking cookies.
 Instead of feeling guilty and beating yourself up, an alternative is going to a bakery and buying a box of cookies.
 Taking that step does not diminish the quality of the mother that you are, it does the same thing and solves the problem.
 So why let yourself continue to suffer when you already found a solution?